Medical Malpractice Attorney Orange County

 Medical malpractice is a serious issue that can have devastating consequences for the patient, their family, and their loved ones.
 Because of this, you need to understand what medical malpractice is and how it can affect you.

 Malpractice occurs when a doctor or other member of the healthcare team makes an error that causes injury or death to their patient.
-Recovery is difficult but your Orange County medical malpractice lawyer can help you get a fair settlement.
-The lawyers at Kohan & Bablove Injury Attorneys have the tools and expertise to assist you if have been injured.
+Recovery is difficult, but your medical malpractice attorney in Orange County can help you get a fair settlement.
+The lawyers at Kohan & Bablove Injury Attorneys have the tools and expertise to assist you if you have been injured.

 What is Medical Malpractice?